int19h/jbomohi/dict/bei'e/comments.md

 As an irrelevant side note: I should have said that the open terbri being considered must follow the last FA tag.
 But it does not matter now.

+## 2015-12-03T18:49:27Z — gleki (comment 2638, in reply to 2632)

+Re:

+spheniscine wrote:
+> This feature is not supported in the grammar, and breaks extensibility.

+indeed given that one day a brivla can get more terbricmi